-After you apply for the programme and upload the required documents in our Student Portal, the admission officer will evaluate your qualifications to determine whether your mathematics level is sufficient.
+After you apply for the programme and upload the required documents in our VUnet Student Portal, the International Student Advisor will evaluate your qualifications to determine whether your mathematics level is sufficient.

 The courses in our programme use a significant amount of mathematics and even though we provide mathematics training in the methods courses, this training moves at a fast pace.
 In our experience we have found that a minimum level of prior mathematics proficiency is required.
-The admission office will determine whether your mathematics level is sufficient.
+The International Office will determine whether your mathematics level is sufficient.

 These examples of diplomas demonstrate sufficient proficiency in mathematics:

 - International Baccalaureate: Mathematics SL or HL, Applications & Interpretation HL, Analysis & Approaches SL or HL.

 - UK British GCE A-Level: A-level in Mathematics completed with a grade A, B or C.